Excursions

 Costa Brava Tour + Boat Trip

 This excursion is a combination of history, sea and fun as the students get to beach hop down the Costa Brava coast and visit the Ruïnes d'Empúries, an excavated ancient city.
-The students get to finish the day with a boat trip to a secret calas, where they can explore the flora and marine life.
+The students get to finish the day with a 4 hour boat trip on a private catamaran to a secret calas, where they can explore the flora and marine life.

 Weekend Excursions

-On this weekend trip, students head to Pais Vasco and stay two nights in Bilbao, with one full day excursion around the Basque Country.
-Students explore Bilbao and also visit the Guggenheim museum.
-A highlight for students is trying typical Basque food. ![Screen Shot 2023-07-19 at 2.16.28 PM](https://go.barcelona.cisabroad.com/hs-fs/hubfs/Screen%20Shot%202023-07-19%20at%202.16.28%20PM.png?width=1376&height=926&name=Screen%20Shot%202023-07-19%20at%202.16.28%20PM.png)
+On this weekend trip, students head to Pais Vasco and stay two nights in Bilbao, with one full day excursion around the Basque Country, students explore Bilbao and San Sebastian.
+A highlight for students is trying typical Basque food.

 Valencia

 Valencia is home to one of the world’s largest aquariums and science museums in the world.
 The building itself is a work of art and incredible to visit.
-It is also home of paella, so students have the opportunity to try a very traditional paella. ![valencia](https://go.barcelona.cisabroad.com/hs-fs/hubfs/valencia.jpg?width=627&height=627&name=valencia.jpg)
+Students have the opportunity to explore Valencia's old town, and also head to the traditional rice paddies.
+It is also home of paella, so students have the opportunity to try a very traditional paella.

 Granada